Marina Abramović: Balkan Erotic Epic: October 2025

-Balkan Erotic Epic is a durational performance artwork by Marina Abramović, presented at Factory International in Manchester from 9 to 19 October 2025.
-The piece builds on Abramović’s 2005 multi-channel video installation of the same name, expanding its exploration of Balkan folklore, erotic ritual, and collective mythology into a large-scale live performance.
-The four-hour event featured more than seventy performers, including dancers, musicians, and singers, and allowed audiences to move freely through a sequence of thirteen immersive scenes.
+Balkan Erotic Epic was a durational performance artwork presented at Factory International's Aviva Studios in Manchester from 9 to 19 October 2025.
+Building on Abramović's 2005 multi-channel video installation of the same name, the four-hour performance explored Balkan folklore, collective mythology, ancient myths, ritual, eroticism, spirituality and tradition.
+It featured more than seventy performers, including dancers, musicians, and singers, and allowed audiences to move freely through a sequence of thirteen immersive scenes.
 Incorporating elements such as Fertility Rite, Massaging the Breast, and Scaring the Gods, the work re-examines the connection between sexuality, spirituality, and the body in ritual traditions.

 The production was noted for its ritualistic use of nudity, its multi-space choreography, and its focus on reclaiming the body as a site of power and transformation.
+Frieze called the performance "a reclamation, reinvention and perversion of personal and collective history, mythology and identity."
+The performance is touring in Barcelona (24-30 January 2026), Berlin (14-17 October 2026) and New York (8-20 December 2026).